Toberumono/WRF-Setup-Script/README.md

 ### A few notes
 1. This script **requires** that you have the tarballs for WRF and WPS in the same directory as the script.
-2. Make sure you do **not** have *any* spaces in the path to your WRF directory.  *This is* **essential** *to successful compilation of WRF and WPS.*
+2. Make sure you do **not** have *any* spaces in the path to the directory containing the script and tarballs.  *This is* **essential** *to successful compilation of WRF and WPS.*
-3. You will need sudo privileges the first time you run this script, unless you previously installed all of the required software (which is unlikely).
+3. Unless you have previously installed [Homebrew](http://brew.sh) or [Linuxbrew](https://github.com/Homebrew/linuxbrew) (as appropriate for your operating system), you will need sudo privileges the first time you run this script.

 ### Preparation
 1. Either download this script via git or via the Download Zip button right below the git url (scroll up to the top and look at the column on the right).